GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 sql_file_path = 'cud_sud_attribution_query.sql'
 ````

 Change the values of billing_project_id, billing_dataset_id, billing_table_name, output_dataset_id, and output_table_name to your project's respective id, datasets, and tables in BigQuery.
 The output table will be created in this project, so you can choose any name that you would like.
-The remaining variables all must be customized for your project.
+The remaining variables all must be changed for the values that already exist in your project.

 <h3>Set up Cloud Functions:</h3>